 The persistence of homelessness in America “is alarming for humanitarian reasons, for moral reasons, for business reasons,” said discussion leader Carol Coletta, a senior fellow with the Kresge Foundation’s American Cities Practice.

-Though federal data show that the homeless population has declined slightly nationwide, speakers from several major urban areas said they still have sizable numbers of people with no permanent place to live.
-In Los Angeles County, the local government had to provide temporary housing for 14,000 people last year, according to Dhakshike Wickrema, an assistant senior deputy for homelessness and mental health for county supervisor Mark Ridley-Thomas.
+Though federal data show that the homeless population has declined slightly nationwide, speakers from several major urban areas said they still have sizable numbers of people with no place to live.
+In Los Angeles County, the local government helped 14,000 people last year find permanent housing, according to Dhakshike Wickrema, an assistant senior deputy for homelessness and mental health for county supervisor Mark Ridley-Thomas.